Opinion: Shock Pricing For VinFast MPV 7 Could Shake Up EV Segment

 Conclusion

-Which brings us back to the core thesis, the MPV 7 doesn’t need to be the best (which it isn’t, either if you see what it can be capable of).
+Which brings us back to the core thesis, the MPV 7 doesn’t need to be the best (which it isn’t, anyway, but also you need to see what it is capable of).
 But it just needs to be smartly priced.
 If it does carry a higher price tag at the launch on April 15th, it might be easily overlooked, for there are better options available for every pocket size today, some better than the rest.

 Latest News